SARA: Stress Test Reasoning in Audio Deepfake Detection: Introduction

 \section{Introduction}

-The accessibility and sophistication of text-to-speech (TTS) technology have fundamentally altered the digital threat landscape.
-Highly advanced tools, such as emotionally controllable TTS \cite{zhou2025indextts2breakthroughemotionallyexpressive, Cho_2024} now allow malicious actors, including deepfake scammers, to create convincing voice clones capable of executing targeted strategies such as call-back scams, extorting money from parents by mimicking their loved ones' voices \cite{cuthbertson2023aiclones}.
-Audio Deepfake Detections (ADDs) are designed to be the frontier shield defending media integrity and societal space from such scams.
+In high-stakes domains such as forensic audio analysis and legal proceedings, standard binary deepfake detectors, which classify audio as "real" or "fake", are increasingly insufficient.
+For automated detection outputs to be admissible under rigorous legal standards like the amended US Federal Rule of Evidence 702 \cite{pusey2026rethinking} or to satisfy the strict transparency and explainability mandates of international frameworks like the EU AI Act \cite{eu_ai_act_2024}, forensic experts require auditable, step-by-step explanations.
+This operational necessity has driven a paradigm shift toward reasoning-capable Audio Language Models (ALMs).
+These models provide a "glass-box" view of their decisions by generating intermediate explanations to support their final classification verdicts.

-Much existing research explores the interpretability and explainability of ADDs' decisions; however, they primarily adapt post-hoc methods such as Occlusion and Attention Visualization \cite{channing2024robustrealworldaudiodeepfake}, Segmental Speech Features \cite{Yang_2026}, and Temporal Class Activation \cite{Li_2024}.
-In contrast, frontier closed-source reasoning models such as GPT-5 and Gemini-3 offer a ``glass-box'' view of model's logics, enabling humans to verify intermediate reasoning steps and ensure alignment.
-Building on this intuition, this work shifts the paradigm from ``black-box'' ADDs toward reasoning-capable Audio Language Models (ALMs) with reasoning such as Phi-4-multimodal \cite{microsoft2025phi4minitechnicalreportcompact}, granite-speech \cite{saon2025granitespeechopensourcespeechawarellms}, Qwen2-Audio \cite{chu2024qwen2audiotechnicalreport}, and gemma-3n-E4B \cite{gemmateam2025gemma3technicalreport}, where the final verdict is substantiated by step-by-step explanations.
+Prior research has extensively explored the interpretability of ADD decisions; however, existing approaches primarily rely on post-hoc attribution methods such as Occlusion and Attention Visualization \cite{channing2024robustrealworldaudiodeepfake}, Segmental Speech Features \cite{Yang_2026}, and Temporal Class Activation \cite{Li_2024}.
+In contrast, frontier multimodal models (e.g., GPT-4o or Gemini 3.1 Pro) generate natural language reasoning steps, theoretically enabling humans to verify the model's intermediate logic.
+Building upon this direction, recent work has begun applying open-source, reasoning-capable ALMs to ADD tasks, including models such as Phi-4-multimodal \cite{microsoft2025phi4minitechnicalreportcompact}, granite-speech \cite{saon2025granitespeechopensourcespeechawarellms}, Qwen2-Audio \cite{chu2024qwen2audiotechnicalreport}, and gemma-3n-E4B \cite{gemmateam2025gemma3technicalreport}, where step-by-step explanations support the final classification verdict.